-The function of the turbine bypass system is to remove excess energy from the reactor coolant system by discharging a stated percentage of rated main steam flow directly to the main condensers, i.e. by bypassing the turbine.
+The function of the turbine bypass system is to remove excess energy from the reactor coolant system by discharging a stated percentage of rated main steam flow directly to the main condensers, i.e., bypassing the turbine.
 This heat is rejected to the condenser through the steam dump valves.
-The capacity of the system depends upon certain plant design, but it may be around 40 – 50% of nominal steam production.
+The system’s capacity depends upon certain plant design, but it may be around 40 – 50% of nominal steam production.
 The steam dump valves automatically open under a sudden reduction in turbine-generator load or a turbine trip, which causes an increase in the system pressure.

-The TBS is not a safety system, because it is not required for safe shutdown, as the relief and safety valves are operated under emergency conditions.
-The turbine bypass system is not required to function as a heat sink for the prevention or mitigation of postulated accidents.
+The TBS is not a safety system because it is not required for safe shutdown, as the relief and safety valves are operated under emergency conditions.
+The turbine bypass system is not required to function as a heat sink to prevent or mitigate postulated accidents.
 Failure of the TBS during a load reduction or turbine trip would result in the actuation of the relief valves and possibly the safety valves.

-The turbine bypass system is also used in the pressure control mode during plant cooldown, plant heatup and plant startup.
-For example, prior to synchronizing the generator to the grid, the reactor must be operated in the “power mode” (e.g. at 30% of rated power), while the steam production is bypassed to the condenser.
+The turbine bypass system is also used in the pressure control mode during plant cooldown, heatup, and startup.
+For example, before synchronizing the generator to the grid, the reactor must be operated in the “power mode” (e.g., at 30% of rated power) while the steam production is bypassed to the condenser.
 The turbine bypass valves close automatically as steam is admitted to the turbine.